Skip to main content

 • AZUR-2, a phase III, open-label, randomised study of perioperative dostarlimab monotherapy vs standard of care in previously untreated patients with T4N0 or Stage III dMMR/MSI-H resectable colon cancer - N Starling (London)

-• Pre-operative chemotherapy response and survival in patients with colorectal cancer peritoneal metastases - N Tinsley (Manchester)
+• Pre-operative chemotherapy response and survival in patients with colorectal cancer peritoneal metastases - O Aziz, on behalf of N Tinsley (Manchester)

 • Guidance from Health Technology Wales on the use of contact x-ray brachytherapy for the treatment of rectal cancer - C Rao (London and Carlisle)